thzero/node-random-number-csprng/README.md

 # random-number-csprng

+This is a fork of module random-number-csprng-2 without external dependencies and updated to be compatible with Node v12 and Babel v7.

 A CommonJS module for generating cryptographically secure pseudo-random numbers.

-Works in Node.js, and should work in the browser as well, using Webpack or Browserify.
+Works in Node.js; This fork isn't tested in browser yet.
+You can help with it.

-This module is based on code [originally written](https://gist.github.com/sarciszewski/88a7ed143204d17c3e42) by [Scott Arciszewski](https://github.com/sarciszewski), released under the WTFPL / CC0 / ZAP.
+This module is based on code [originally written](https://gist.github.com/sarciszewski/88a7ed143204d17c3e42) by [Scott Arciszewski](https://github.com/sarciszewski), released under the WTFPL / CC0 / ZAP, [random-number-csprng](https://github.com/joepie91/node-random-number-csprng) by [Sven Slootweg](https://github.com/joepie91), and [random-number-csprng-2](https://github.com/PROger4ever-NodeJS/node-random-number-csprng-2).

 ## License

 [WTFPL](http://www.wtfpl.net/txt/copying/) or [CC0](https://creativecommons.org/publicdomain/zero/1.0/), whichever you prefer.
-A donation and/or attribution are appreciated, but not required.

-## Donate

-My income consists largely of donations for my projects.
-If this module is useful to you, consider [making a donation](http://cryto.net/~joepie91/donate.html)!

-You can donate using Bitcoin, PayPal, Flattr, cash-in-mail, SEPA transfers, and pretty much anything else.

 ## Contributing

 Pull requests welcome.
 Please make sure your modifications are in line with the overall code style, and ensure that you're editing the files in `src/`, not those in `lib/`.

-Build tool of choice is `gulp`; simply run `gulp` while developing, and it will watch for changes.
+Build tool of choice is `gulp`; simply run `npm run build` while developing, and it will watch for changes.

 Be aware that by making a pull request, you agree to release your modifications under the licenses stated above.